Sewing Frequently Asked Questions

 How much of each fabric do I need to make a chest front?

 Jackets uses a variable amount of hymo, mostly depending on the length of the jacket and the width of the hymo.
-For 27" wide hymo, you'll probably need 2 to 2.5 yards, and for wider canvas (57" to 63"), you may be able do it in 1 to 1.5 yards, depending on the garment's size.
+For 27" wide hymo, if making a single breasted jacket that's around a 40" chest or smaller, and you nest the pieces one upside down and one right side up, then it's pretty safe to buy 1.5 yards.
+If making a double breasted breasted jacket, then you'll probably need about 2 yards.
+If using wider canvas (57" to 63"), you may be able to get 2 jackets out of 1 to 1.5 yards, depending on the garment's size.
 For horsehair and domette, 1 yard of fabric is enough for a several jackets.

 Most vests use 1 yard of hymo, but if it's 27" wide hymo, you may need 1.5 yards.

 How many yards of lining do I need for a 2 or 3 piece suit?